Tired of the same old routine?

 Why Ho Chi Minh City makes the best digital nomad cities list: Interested in the FIRE lifestyle?
 Then put Ho Chi Minh City on your list of destinations.
 As Lonely Planet states, Ho Chi Minh City is “a high-octane city of commerce and culture that has driven the country forward with its pulsating energy.”
 Dive in!

 Ho Chi Minh City’s advantages: There’s a young, dynamic workforce.
 The city has fast internet and great transportation.
 Cost of living is also low.
-According to Numbeo, a cost-of-living database, you can rent a flat for about $460 per month and live off $440 per month.
-That means your budget would be around $900 per month!
+According to Numbeo, a cost-of-living database, you can rent a flat in the city center for about $530 per month and live off $490 per month outside of rent.
+That means your budget would be barely over $1,000 per month!

 Why Lisbon makes the best digital nomad cities list: Lisbon has become an increasingly popular destination for early retirement abroad.
 With a rich culture and Mediterranean climate, the cosmopolitan city impresses at first sight.
 You’ll be wide awake at every turn, whether you’re riding the yellow tram or visiting ancient ruins.

 Lisbon’s advantages: For the FIRE lifestyle folks, Lisbon offers easy access to the ocean and the rest of Europe.
 It’s also quite safe.
 The city boasts a world-class dining and nightlife scene.
 And, according to SmartAsset, you can live comfortably in Portugal on $1,600—$2,000 per month.
 How nice is that?

 Buenos Aires, Argentina

 Why Buenos Aires makes the best digital nomad cities list: Buenos Aires gets you in touch with your senses.
 The city seamlessly blends Latin passion and European style.
 In one day, you could view mind-blowing street art, have the best steak of your life, and do the tango.
 Sounds like the place to be, right?